Resolved Updated

 City Council

-14. Staff reported the State of Wisconsin declined the city’s $255,000 grant request for the Neshotah Pavilion improvement project, described as about 50% of the total project cost.
+19. City staff reported the State of Wisconsin declined the City’s $255,000 grant request for the Neshotah Pavilion improvement project, described as about 50% of the total project cost.

 City Council

-15. Council discussion reflected the pavilion project was contingent on at least 50% outside funding (including state grants and room tax contributions) to limit impacts on city taxpayers.
+20. Staff and council discussion reflected that the pavilion project was contingent on at least 50% outside funding (including state grants and Room Tax contributions) to limit impacts on city taxpayers.

 City Council